bhaptics/TactUnrealEngine4/Plugins/HapticsManager/Documentation/README.md

   * If the bHaptics Player was launched in this way, it will also be closed when the game or editor is closed as well.
   * To disable this functionality go to Project Settings > Game > Haptic Settings and set the ShouldLaunch variable to false.

+### Android
+* The plugin now supports Android devices, and also the Oculus Go and Quest HMD devices.
+* When setting up the project, make sure to set the Minimum and Target SDKs to greater than Version 18, as the plugin requires at least these versions to function.
+* To best support Mobile devices, the device management functionality is incorporated into the Mobile SDK.
+As such, a settings option needs to be included to allow users to pair haptic devices with their Android device.
+  * Example setting UIs are provided with the plugin under HapticsManager Content > Blueprints > UMG > AndroidUI with the HapticSettingUI and HapticSettingUI_Dark as examples of UIs and their functionality.
+  * You can also use the blueprint HapticDeviceUI_World_BP for a world ui example
+* If you wish to create your own setting ui, please check the AndroidHapticLibrary.h file for main functions for the android library.
+* A summary for the flow of how to get the devices is as follows:
+  * Start scanning so that devices can be found.
+  * Call GetCurrentResponse to fetch a list of the currently found haptic devices.
+This should be constantly checked as it may take a while for all available devices to be detected.
+  * A list of device structures will be returned, which can be either dealt with directly using the address for function calls, or passed into a HapticDevice UObject for more easy use of library functions (pair/unpair, position changing, etc).
+  * Pair with the necessary devices, and set the positions to suit your needs (in the case of left and right tactosy devices).
+* If you have any questions or requests with the Android side of the plugin please contact us at contact@bhaptics.com.

 ## Testing
 * In the HapticsManager Blueprint, some functionality has been implemented to help test and experiment with the functions outlined above.
 * To view the feedback in-game, with or without the devices connected, add the HapticsManager blueprint in the plugin's Content/Blueprints folder, which functions as both a UI to view the feedback, as well as test simple functionality.